abitofhelp/servicelib/.junie/guidelines.md

 * Always update the relevant.puml files whenever the architecture changes or code changes.
 * Always update the documentation whenever there are relevant architecture changes or code changes.
 This includes /docs, and any relevant .md files throughout the packages in the codebase.
 * Do not embed examples in the documentation.
 Rather, link to them in /examples.
+* All new or existing README.md files must adhere to the COMPONENT_README_TEMPLATE.md structure.
+* Every package must have a README.md file, even if it is empty.